cryptofest/keysigning-guide/keysigning-guide-eng.md

-# PGP Key Signing Guide
+# PGP Key Signing Party Guide

 This guide should describe our way of doing things - sharing, signing and distributing keys.